Georgarex/ds-survey-george-luther/README.md

-# Survey Allocation Optimisation — Tracksuit DS Take-Home
+# Survey Allocation Optimisation: Tracksuit DS Take-Home

-A constrained optimisation solution for minimising the total number of survey respondents needed to guarantee every Tracksuit category receives its monthly qualified sample, while respecting an 8-minute respondent time budget and national demographic representativeness requirements.
+A constrained optimisation solution for minimising the total number of survey respondents needed to guarantee every Tracksuit category receives its monthly qualified sample, while respecting an 8 minute respondent time budget and national demographic representativeness requirements.

 ---

 ## Problem Statement

 Tracksuit runs monthly surveys across ~80 product categories.
 Each category requires **n = 200 qualified respondents per month** (≥ 2,400 per year).
-A respondent "qualifies" for a category by answering its screening question affirmatively — a Bernoulli draw with probability equal to that category's incidence rate.
+A respondent "qualifies" for a category by answering its screening question affirmatively, a Bernoulli draw with probability equal to that category's incidence rate.

-The challenge is to design **survey bundles** — assignments of one, two, or three categories to a single respondent — and determine how many respondents to allocate to each bundle, such that every category's qualification target is met at minimum total recruiting cost.
+The challenge is to design **survey bundles**, assignments of one, two, or three categories to a single respondent and determine how many respondents to allocate to each bundle, such that every category's qualification target is met at minimum total recruiting cost.

 Three constraints make this non-trivial: